Metro (Minnesota)

 Metro (stylized as METRO) is a transit network in Minnesota serving the Minneapolis–Saint Paul metropolitan area.
-As of 2025, the system consists of two light rail lines (Blue and Green Lines) and seven bus rapid transit (BRT) lines (Gold, Orange, Red, A, B, C, and D Lines), all of which are operated by Metro Transit, a service of the region's metropolitan planning agency.
+As of 2025, the system consists of two light rail lines (Blue and Green Lines) and eight bus rapid transit (BRT) lines (Gold, Orange, Red, A, B, C, D, and E Lines), all of which are operated by Metro Transit, a service of the region's metropolitan planning agency.
 The nine lines connect Minneapolis and Saint Paul with surrounding communities.

 History

 In the 1970s, roughly contemporaneous with the construction of Washington D.C.'s Metro system and San Francisco's Bay Area Rapid Transit, the newly formed Metropolitan Council contemplated the creation of a similar mass transit for the Minneapolis-St. Paul metro area, but the idea was eventually abandoned due to opposition from the Minnesota Legislature.
 For the next few decades, there were repeated proposals to build light rail along several corridors, particularly the University Avenue corridor between downtown Minneapolis and Saint Paul (the present Green Line), but the idea of light rail only gained steam in the late 1990s.

-In 1999, the Minnesota Legislature approved funding for the first line (the present Blue Line) along Hiawatha Avenue (initially named the Hiawatha Line) in south Minneapolis, which opened in 2004.
+In 1999, the Minnesota Legislature approved funding for the first line (the present Blue Line) along Hiawatha Avenue (initially named the Hiawatha Line) in south Minneapolis, which opened in 2004, initially just to Fort Snelling station in June, and to Mall of America station in December.
 In 2011, in anticipation of the opening of the Red Line and Green Line, and in order to help passengers better identify with each of the routes, Metro Transit announced that the system would be rebranded and each line assigned a unique color.
 The first phase of the Red Line bus rapid transit (BRT) opened in mid-2013, and the first phase of the Green Line (also known as the Central Corridor) in mid-2014.

 The first arterial BRT line, the A Line, which operates along Snelling Avenue between 46th Street station at the Blue Line and Rosedale Transit Center in Roseville, and also connects to the Green Line, opened on June 11, 2016.
 The C Line, running on Olson Memorial Highway and Penn Avenue from downtown Minneapolis to Brooklyn Center Transit Center in the northwest suburbs, opened on June 8, 2019.